 Have you tried all purpose cream in a leche flan to substitute evaporated milk?
+Its creamier and smooth.
 You just got to try it soon!

 - 1 cup granulated sugar (for caramel)

 - 1/3 cup water (for caramel)

 - Two 250 ml packs All Purpose Cream

 - One 400 gram can Alaska Condensed Milk

 1. Prepare a bundt pan or large oval llaneras molder.
 Set aside and prepare the steamer.

 In a saucepan, over medium-high heat, combine the granulated sugar and water.
 Mix constantly the mixture until all sugar is dissolved.
 Let it boil until the bottom start to caramelize and the syrup no longer bubbles (approx 8 minutes).
 Turn off stove, and immediately pour into your prepared bundt pan/ llaneras before it hardens.
 Let it cool and set aside.

 In a large bowl, stir and whisk the egg yolks.
 Add in all purpose cream and condensed milk.
 Keep on whisking gently until combined.
 Try not to make the mixture bubble too much, shake or tap the laneras gently to release extra airs from the mixture before steaming.
 Too much bubbles can leave little holes on your flan once cooked.

 4. Pour the mixture through a very fine sieve or cloth (the granny’s and aunts would normally use katsa back in the olden days), keep on straining until there is less bubbles on the mixture.
 Pour it in your llaneras once you see no bubbles in your mixture if you want a really flawless flan.